ishandutta2007/free-api/README.md

  - Taxi ticket identification (can be called online) : For taxi tickets (now supporting Beijing, Shanghai, Shenzhen) —— <a href="https://www.free-api.com/doc/6" target='_blank'> Interface address </a>

- - Train ticket identification (can be called online) : Support the ticket number, departure station, destination station of mainland train tickets —— <a href = "https://www.free-api.com/doc/7 "target = '_ blank'> Interface address </a>
+ - Train ticket identification (can be called online) : Support the ticket number, departure station, destination station of mainland train tickets —— <a href = "https://www.free-api.com/doc/7" target = '_ blank'> Interface address </a>

- - Number recognition (can be called online) : Recognition and extraction of Arabic numerals, suitable for —— <a href = "https://www.free-api.com/doc/ 8 "target = '_ blank'> Interface address </a>
+ - Number recognition (can be called online) : Recognition and extraction of Arabic numerals, suitable for —— <a href = "https://www.free-api.com/doc/ 8" target = '_ blank'> Interface address </a>

  - Universal text recognition (can be called online) : Supports text detection and recognition in multiple scenarios, multiple ICDA —— <a href="https://www.free-api.com/doc/9" target='_blank'> Interface address </a>